What's in a name?

 5. Use meta-values to increase value

-You don’t have to work at Procter and Gamble to understand the value of an increase in the perceived value of a product - the world of paint has excelled at finding alternative names for variations of colours, for example Warm Blush is more enticing than XYZ-123.
+You don’t have to work at Procter and Gamble to understand the value of an increase in the perceived value of a product - the world of paint has excelled at finding alternative names for variations of colours, for example Blush Pink is more enticing than HGSW2046.

-The demands for universal accessibility mean a number of customers also need better colour descriptions to help them understand what the product actually looks like - Ferrari is not helpful as colour, but I have had customers using it as one.
+The demands for universal accessibility mean a number of customers also need better colour descriptions to help them understand what the product actually looks like - Ferrari is not helpful as colour, but I have had a customer using it as one.

 6. Concatenate names with key attributes